meson-network/bsc_snapshot/README.md

-1. Download this util and grant run permissions
+1. Download this util and grant execution permissions